dhruvk19/recipe-analysis/README.md

 # What will my recipe be rated on food.com?
 analysis on recipes/reviews on food.com

-## Checkpoint
-1. We will be analyzing the **Recipes and Ratings** dataset as we feel this will apply to a larger audience.
-2. Plotly (see below)
-3. We will be trying to predict the `rating` column.
-This will be a regression problem as the ratings are numerical, ranging from 0 to 5.

 # Introduction
 The objective of this project is to analyze past recipes/reviews to predict what a recipe will be rated on food.com.
 Our first dataset contains information about recipes, `recipes`, and the second is about the interactions with these recipes on food.com, `interactions`.
 We will discuss our datasets further below and how we used them to solve our problem.